By Grace Lim, SMU School of Accountancy

 With members of the Citi-SMU Financial Literacy Club

-Just recently, I also took part in an SOA-organised SMU-MCCY Transparency Assessment Community Service Project, where our accounting students are able to use their expertise to ‘audit’ charity organisations on the transparency of their disclosures.
-I have also yet to embark on SMU AIESEC club’s Global Volunteer Programme overseas.
+In 2016, I also took part in an SOA-organised SMU-MCCY Transparency Assessment Community Service Project, where our accounting students were able to use their expertise to ‘audit’ charity organisations on the transparency of their disclosures.

 Grace and team at Deloitte’s Risk Intelligence Challenge